bitmakerlabs/wdi-october-2017/17-views-and-forms/README.md

 ## Using form helpers - 55 minutes

+- Make a new app to build on/demonstrate for the rest of the lecture

 - [`form_tag`](http://api.rubyonrails.org/classes/ActionView/Helpers/FormTagHelper.html#method-i-form_tag) - 25 minutes
   - Forms unconnected to models
   - Use the `_tag` variant of form helpers (e.g. `text_field_tag`)
   - adds some hidden fields for us (show in browser dev tools)
   - Notice the names of the fields.
 They shouldn't have changed.
 Eg. `title`.

 - LESSON BREAK ------- 5-10 minutes

 - [`form_for`](http://api.rubyonrails.org/classes/ActionView/Helpers/FormHelper.html#method-i-form_for) - 30 minutes
   - Create a form for doing CRUD on an object
   - We generally want to deal with objects rather than values